JuliaPOMDP/QuickPOMDPs.jl/README.md

 - R is the reward function, and
 - γ is the discount factor.

 The `DiscreteExplicitPOMDP` and `DiscreteExplicitMDP` types are provided for POMDPs and MDPs with discrete spaces and explicitly defined distributions.
 They should offer moderately good performance on small to medium-sized problems.
+Instructions for defining the **initial distribution** and **terminal states** can be found in the docstrings.

 ### Example